circonus/product-docs/circonus3/Dashboards.md

 ![Resizing Visualization panels](./img/dashboard-panel_resize.png)

-To move a visualzation panel, simply click on the title.
+To move a visualization panel, simply click on the title.
 Once the title is highlighted, you can simply drag the panel to the desired position on the dashboard.

 ![Moving Visualization panels around a dashboard](./img/dashboard-panel_move.png)